foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 # Environment Setup

+> 💡 **Info**
+>
+> This setup is for further development of Starknet Foundry purposes.
+>
+> If you don't wish to contribute, you can omit these instructions.

 Install the latest stable [Rust](https://www.rust-lang.org/tools/install) version.
 If you already have Rust installed make sure to upgrade it by running